About the Schuylkill River Heritage Area

 The Schuylkill River Heritage Area is managed by the non-profit Schuylkill River Greenway Association.
 Founded in 1974 as an organization focused on the preservation of the riverfront in Berks and Schuylkill Counties, the organization has grown in its mission and geographic scope over the years.
 The Greenway Association is governed by a Board of Directors representing all five counties within the Heritage Area.
 Today, use of the name Schuylkill River Greenway Association is typically reserved for legal and financial purposes, and members of the Board and staff refer to the organization as the Schuylkill River Heritage Area.
 The Heritage Area has a small but dedicated staff who work to administer the programs and projects identified our Management Plan.
 Members of the staff include:

-Heritage Area Board Members
+Heritage Area Board of Directors

 About our Building